kmcd14/pands-project2021/README.md

 ---
 <br>
 <h3><b><u>Description</u></b></h3>
 This document is relating to pands-project2021 for programming and scripting module.
 The aim of this project is to research and investigate the well-know Fisher's Iris data set, doing so by writing documentation and python script to investigate the data.
 This README contains the complete documentation for the project.
+The python script is saved as analysis.py.
+PLease note that the each bit of code is labelled in the script and what it outputs by use of comments.
 <br></br>

  <h4><u> Objectives and to do list: </u></h4>